Yordan Alvarez Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.52).
+- The Diamondbacks have a 4.50 team ERA that ranks 20th across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 195 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Diamondbacks pitchers combine to surrender 195 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The righty's last time out was on Sunday against the New York Yankees, when he threw six scoreless innings while giving up three hits.
+- In his most recent time out on Monday against the New York Yankees, the righty tossed five innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.